FAQ

 Do I need to know anything about astronomy to understand the articles in One-Minute Astronomer?

-If you’ve never given a thought or learned a thing about the night sky, then a few of the articles in One-Minute Astronomer might seem a little tough to follow.
-But if you’re a keen beginner or more experienced amateur astronomer, then you’ll find this website to be interesting and useful.
+If you’ve never learned a thing about the night sky, then some of the articles in One-Minute Astronomer might seem a little tough to follow.
+You might want to read the free course “Introduction to Stargazing” to help you follow along at first.
+But keep at it… you’ll be able to follow along soon enough.
+And if you’ve got some experience as an amateur astronomer, then you’ll find this website easy to understand and (hopefully) quite useful.

 Do I need a star map find the celestial objects you write about?

 No, but a simple star map will be a great help.
 There are many good star maps available in print and online.
-You can get a free and simple map that you can configure to your location at http://www.fourmilab.ch/yoursky/
+You can get a free and simple map that you can configure to your location at http://www.fourmilab.ch/yoursky/.
+The free planetarium software called Stellarium is also a very useful tool.
+It is available here for Mac, Windows, and Linux.

 Can you tell me what type of telescope I should buy?

-What’s that bright object I see in the sky?
+What’s that bright object I see in the sky this evening?

 What you see in the sky depends on the time of year, the position of the stars and planets in the sky, and your geographic location.
-You can create your own star map for your location at YourSky at the link provided above.
-This will help you find what’s up in your sky tonight.
+You can create your own star map for your location at YourSky or Stellarium.
+These applications can identify what’s up right now in your sky.
+One-Minute Astronomer also provides a configurable live star map that helps you find out what’s up in your location.
+You can access the map here.
+(Note: You need a enable Javascript to see this map).

 How can I learn more about astronomy?

 You will find many useful articles on One-Minute Astronomer to help you learn more about astronomy.
-But an excellent book for beginners is Nightwatch, by Terence Dickinson.
+You can also learn more through the courses offered by One-Minute Astronomer’s Stargazer University.
+All beginners should also check out the book Nightwatch by Terence Dickinson.
 You can find this book in most bookstores and libraries.

 How can I cancel my subscription to One-Minute Astronomer?